ohjay/fantasy-ssbm/README.md

 # Fantasy SSBM
 A website that enables the streamlined creation and management of SSBM (Super Smash Bros: Melee) fantasy leagues.
 Includes facilities for objective player rankings.

-View the public rendition here: http://fantasy-ssbm.appspot.com.
+View the public rendition here: ~~http://fantasy-ssbm.appspot.com~~ LINK BROKEN; PLANNING ON SWITCHING PRODUCTION SERVERS IN A FEW DAYS.

 ## Shoutouts
 - [FlipClock.js](http://flipclockjs.com/): used to create the countdown timer on the main page